voltron42/innovate/README.md

 History
 ------
-Go originated as an experiment by Robert Griesemer, Rob Pike and Ken Thompson at Google, to design a new systems programming language, with the following desiderata; the new language was to[16]
+Go originated as an experiment by Robert Griesemer, Rob Pike and Ken Thompson at Google, to design a new systems programming language, with the following desiderata; the new language was to

 * be statically typed, scalable to large systems (as Java and C++);
 * be "light on the page" (like dynamic languages);